bryan-at-looker/embed-sdk-sko-markdown/section4.md

 }
 ```

-add the filter listener in the embed sdk
+Then lets add the listener from the Embed SDK to call this function after it gets a filter changed

 ```
 .on('dashboard:filters:changed', filtersUpdates)
 ```

+Change the date filter on the dashboard and check the dropdown list.